Amorymeltzer/ksp/README.md

       -C Turn off -c.
 	  -i Include data from SCANsat.
 	  -I Turn off -i.
+      -k List data from KSC biomes as being from Kerbin.
+      -K Turn off -k.
 	  -u Enter the username of your KSP save folder; otherwise, whatever files are present in the local directory will be used.
       -U Turn off -u.